A Festival of Short Plays from the Northwestern Prison Education Program

 In the spring of 2019, through the Northwestern Prison Education Program (NPEP), playwright and Goodman Artistic Associate, Rebecca Gilman, taught playwriting at the Stateville Correctional Center in Crest Hill, IL.
 The students embraced their first playwriting class and, for their final projects, each wrote a short play.
 Ranging from comic to tragic, the plays tackle subjects as unique, original, and inspiring as the men who wrote them.

-Prior to the COVID-19 shutdown, we planned to offer three live performances of the Stateville Voices plays: one at the Goodman, one at Kennedy-King College and one at Stateville.
-We still intend to present live readings at the Goodman and Kennedy-King once it is safe to do so.
-We also want to take the plays to Stateville when the prison is no longer on lockdown.
+Prior to the COVID-19 shutdown, they planned to offer three live performances of the Stateville Voices plays: one at the Goodman, one at Kennedy-King College and one at Stateville.
+They still intend to present live readings at the Goodman and Kennedy-King once it is safe to do so.
+They also want to take the plays to Stateville when the prison is no longer on lockdown.

-The live virtual event will take place on July 3rd.
+The live virtual event took place on July 3rd.
 The virtual readings of Andre Patterson’s Parameters of Closeness, Taurean Decatur’s Ain’t Nothing Like Quality Time and Antonio McDowell’s Comic Books and Candy will all be directed by former Maggio Fellow, Sydney Chatman.

 Until the day we can gather in person and present all 21 short plays as planned, they are offering this smaller selection of plays to draw attention to and celebrate the Stateville students and the mission of NPEP – to transform lives through education.